emiyl/dsi.cfw.guide-archive/more/downgrading.md

 8. Press **A** to confirm
 9. Your console will power off

 Your console should now be on 1.4.
-Check in System Settings for your version, it should be 1.4 now.
+This can be verified by launching System Settings.
+The console version is displayed at the bottom right of the top screen.